Climate change and water scarcity pose significant challenges to traditional farming methods.

 Hydrogels are superabsorbent materials that store water and gradually release it into the soil, acting as "mini-reservoirs."

-Function: Enhance soil water retention, reduce irrigation frequency, and support stable crop growth.
+Function: Hydrogel used in agriculture improves soil water retention, minimizes irrigation needs, and promotes consistent crop growth.

 Impact: In arid regions, hydrogels can reduce irrigation needs by 30%-40% while boosting crop yields.